 Research

 Dr. Minkoff-Zern is currently involved in multiple research projects.
-Her forthcoming book, Will Work for Food: Labor Across the Food Chain (UC Press 2025), co-authored with Teresa Mares, looks at labor across food sectors, exploring at the intersections between social movements in United States food systems and labor organizing.
+Her recent book, Will Work for Food: Labor Across the Food Chain (UC Press 2025), co-authored with Teresa Mares, looks at labor across food sectors, exploring at the intersections between social movements in United States food systems and labor organizing.
 Will Work For Food is a necessary recognition and exploration of the labor across the food chain, from farms to food processing and into the home.
 In the first book to chronicle labor all the way through the food chain, Mares and Minkoff-Zern include two aspects of food labor often excluded from scholarship: food work in the home and management of food waste.

 Previous Research